vijayvaddi11/React/README.md

 # React Projects

-This repository contains a React application built to demonstrate modern frontend practices using React, functional components, hooks, and responsive design.
+This repository contains a React applications built to demonstrate modern frontend practices using React, functional components, hooks, and responsive design.

 ## 🚀 Features